 Is meat from X country always treated with growth-hormones?

 No. It is not a country's decision to use growth hormones on farm animals, even if they allow the use.
 It is solely a farmer's decision whether to use growth-hormones on their farm animals.
+Therefore we choose to only work with farms that commit to never using growth promoting hormones or subtherapeutic antibiotics on their livestock.

 Is meat from farm animals that have been treated with growth hormones labeled?